 Jeff Schween, Pacific Union: Since the Santa Rosa wildfires tore through communities in 2017, Pacific Union agent Jeff Schween has been collaborating with local builders to help rebuild some of the custom homes that made Santa Rosa so beloved — but at scale and simultaneously to help homeowners better manage the rebuild cost.
 His commitment to what makes the Santa Rosa community special — and his efforts to protect and sustain that community — are elevating him heads and shoulders above his competition.

-Lauren Taylor, Big Block Realty: As both a real estate agent and a Navy wife, Lauren Taylor intimately understands the real estate challenges that face military families.
-So she founded Savvy Homes Portal to help buyers look at properties from a distance using virtual reality technology.
+Lauren Taylor, eXP Realty: As both a real estate agent and a Navy wife, Lauren Taylor intimately understands the real estate challenges that face military families.
+So she founded Savvy Homes Hunting to help buyers look at properties from a distance using virtual reality technology.
 Taylor provides the technology tools that her clients need to make a decision by applying her own personal experience to their journey, paving their paths toward homeownership one sale at a time.

 Sabrina Cohen, Coldwell Banker: Sabrina Cohen’s foundation to provide better access to beaches and homes to people with mobility issues indirectly led to her career in real estate.
 She’s known for helping others with limited mobility find homes that perfectly meet their needs, expanding options and opportunities for homeownership for an underserved group of people in her community.